neurodata/checklists/algorithms.md

 ## Overview

 1. We will learn the following in order by following the below steps?
     1. Do you understand the algorithm sufficiently well to run it at all?
-If yes, go to Section 2.
-If no, go to Section XXX
     2. Sanity check: does it work as expected on simple toy examples?
-If yes, go to Section 3.
-If no, go to Section XXX
     3. Real data run: does it work as expected on real data?
-If yes, go to Section 4.
-If no, go to Section XXX
-    4. Determine on which kinds of data do we expect it to work well, and which do we expect it to not work well?
 1. An example?
 Here is a (*[python notebook example of an older format](https://github.com/neurodata/checklists/blob/master/Tutorials/Python/code_example.ipynb)*)